 - 1. Find a repeating pattern.
 Frame the scene so the pattern dominates the frame and any distracting elements are removed.
 This could be a close up of small patterns or an entire skyline.
-All that matters is that a strong pattern is your focal point. - 2.
+All that matters is that a strong pattern is your focal point.

+New covered images and ground from it passesses.
+Find two more group with pattern and move your fact and comerce until the frame is completely consumed by - 2.
 Make several images and crop if necessary.
 Find two more areas with pattern and move your feet and camera, until the frame is completely consumed by the pattern. - 3.
 Pick out your favorite four and put on a storyboard.